strburrj/Geological_analysis/README.md

 3. Inside your local git repository, create a directory for the Leaflet challenge.

-4. This homeworks utilizes both **html** and **Javascript** so be sure to add all the necessary files.
+4. This project utilizes both **html** and **Javascript** so be sure to add all the necessary files.
 These will be the main files to run for analysis.

 5. Push the above changes to GitHub or GitLab.